In honor of Giving Tuesday, I found 17 ways to give that don’t cost money.

 - Phone a friend.
 In the world of social media, Marco Polo and texting, we have forgotten the lost art of a simple phone call.
-Hearing someone’s voice, especially when they called because they were thinking of you feels amazing.
+Hearing someone’s voice, especially when they called because they thought of you, feels fantastic.

 - Write a letter.
 My Aunt Jane sends me a card with handwritten notes inside.
-This is a family tradition as my parents and sister and I still do this from time to time.
+This is a family tradition, as my parents, sister and I still do this occasionally.
 It is a bright spot in my day when I open my mailbox and find more than junk mail.

 - Your expertise.
-So often we look to get paid for our expertise.
-Consider giving your talent away for free for a day, or mentor someone in your field.
+So often, we look to get paid for our expertise.
+Consider giving your talent away for free for a day or mentoring someone in your field.

 - Referral for a small business.
 Word-of-mouth referrals can be the lifeblood of a small business.